klowe27/demo-project/README.md

 # Saffire Demo Project

-#### Saffire Demo Project, 6.29.2019
+#### Saffire Demo Project, 7.1.2019

 #### By Kristin Brewer-Lowe

 ## Description

-Responsive SPA application for Saffire Demo Project using Sass, Jquery.
+Responsive SPA application for Saffire Demo Project using HTML, Sass and Jquery.

 ## Setup/Installation Requirements

-* To clone this project, in the terminal use command `$ git clone https://github.com/klowe27/saffire-demo-project`
+* To clone this project, in the terminal use command `$ git clone https://github.com/klowe27/demo-project.git`
 * After cloning, open index.html in any web browser
 * To update CSS, make changes in scss/input.scss and use command `$ sass scss/input.scss css/output.css` to build the css file.